 The following dietary suggestions may be beneficial for those with kidney disease:

--Increase your fiber intake by adding more vegetables, fruits and whole grains in your diet.
+-Increase your fiber intake by adding more vegetables, fruits, and whole grains to your diet.

 -Reduce your red meat consumption.
 You can switch red meat with lean poultry or seafood.
 Try to limit your consumption to 6 ounces, and choose grilled or baked options when possible.